Home » Diamonds » SI Clarity Diamonds: Everything to Know

 The difference between them is the degree to which inclusions affect its appearance, durability, and light performance.
 The flaws in an SI1 diamond have less of an impact.

-For example, many SI1 diamonds are eye-clean, which means inclusions can only be seen with magnification.
+For example, some SI1 diamonds under one-carat are eye-clean, which means inclusions can only be seen with magnification.

 This is a coveted trait because most buyers are only concerned with what the diamond looks like when viewed with the naked eye.